RGTechPro/tdd_sum/README.md

 ## Using the UI

-The app includes a complementary user interface where you can:
+I added a Flutter UI so you can test the calculator interactively (figured it would be more useful than just unit tests):

-1. **Input Field**: Enter your string numbers with various delimiter formats
+1. **Input Field**: Type your numbers with whatever delimiters you want
-2. **Real-time Results**: See calculations update as you type
+2. **Live Results**: Updates as you type
-3. **Error Handling**: Clear error messages for invalid inputs
+3. **Error Messages**: Shows helpful errors for invalid input
-4. **Examples**: Built-in hints showing supported formats
+4. **Examples**: I put some hints in the placeholder text
-5. **Clear Button**: Reset input and results
+5. **Clear Button**: Resets everything

 ### Example Inputs to Try: